northorangeshore/CSE110/index.md

 I'm undergraduate junior student at Univesity of California, San Diego.\
 I am majoring **computer science**.
 My favorite language is **C++** so far, but I am recently interested on **Python**.\
-My social links are
-One of quote that I like:
+one of quote that I like:
 > _You see, antiquated ideas of kindness and generosity are simply bugs that must be programmed out of our world._\
 > _And these cold, unfeeling machines will show us the way. -Bill Gates_